threefoldtech/info_grid/src/intro/grid3_howitworks.md

 ***

-## The Process
+## How It All Works

 The ThreeFold Grid operates on a consumption and generation model similar to how people generate and consume electricity from the grid.
 Just as individuals consume electricity from the grid to power their homes and businesses, users of the ThreeFold Grid consume internet capacity to store data, run applications, and deliver digital services.
-At the same time, the ThreeFold Grid generates its capacity through the contributions of ThreeFold Farmers, who provide decentralized storage and compute resources to the grid.
+At the same time, the ThreeFold Grid generates its capacity through the contributions of ThreeFold Farmers, who provide decentralized storage and compute resources to the grid. **The TF Dashboard** connects users with farmers, making it easy to get the internet capacity you need.
+It's like a marketplace where you can find resources.
+Users pay with **TFT** (ThreeFokd Token) for the capacity they use, and farmers earn TFT as rewards for providing resources.
+It's like paying your utility bill while power companies earn money by supplying electricity.

 This user-friendly model allows individuals and businesses to tap into a reliable and scalable infrastructure, accessing the resources they need while contributing to the overall capacity of the grid in a seamless and sustainable manner.
 Just like the electricity grid, the ThreeFold Grid offers a user-friendly and accessible approach to meet the ever-growing demand for internet capacity and digital services.

-***

 ## TFChain: The Backbone Blockchain Infrastructure

-__TFChain__, also known as __ThreeFold Chain__, is the powerful blockchain that orchestrates the interactions within the ThreeFold Grid ecosystem, providing users with a range of key functionalities such as:
+__TFChain__, also known as __ThreeFold Chain__, is the powerful blockchain that orchestrates the interactions within the ThreeFold Grid ecosystem.
+TFChain is like the control center of the ThreeFold Grid that provides users with a range of key functionalities such as:

-- Users registration
+- Users Registration
 - Farms Management (registration and IP management)
-- Fund transfers
+- Fund Transfers
 - Billing and consumptions reports
 And many more.